LISAA School of Art & Design

 LISAA School of Art & Design, (L'Institut Supérieur des Arts Appliqués) is a French private college for applied arts education founded in 1986.
 LISAA has locations in Paris, Rennes, Nantes, Strasbourg, Bordeaux and Toulouse.
 The school is one of about 100 recognized by the French Ministry of Culture and Communication.
 Diplomas are offered in graphic design, animation & video games, interior architecture & design, and fashion.

 History

-In 1986, Michel Glize, architect and entrepreneur founds LISAA.
+In 1986, Michel Glize, architect and entrepreneur founded LISAA.

 In 2012, the school is sold to Galileo Global Education.

 Teaching

 The main concentrations in the academic curriculum are graphic design, animation & video games, interior architecture & design, and fashion.
 Many programs last five years (bac+5), while some are shorter (bachelors, BTS, MANAA).

 Foundation year

 Two one-year foundation courses are offered at LISAA: